 Researchers conducted 99mTc-HMPAO-WBC SPECT/CT scans on 131 consecutive patients with suspected infectious endocarditis.
 Patients with permanent cardiac devices were excluded from the research as the devices might have introduced the infection.
 Results from the scans were compared to diagnostic tests for standard infectious endocarditistransthoracic or transesophageal echocardiography, blood cultures and the modified Duke Endocarditis Service criteria, which are recommended for classification.

 Of the 131 patients, 97 were found to have uptake indicating infection.
 The 99mTc-HMPAO-WBC SPECT/CT scan was true-positive in 46 of 51 patients and false negative in 5 of 51 cases (90 percent sensitivity, 94 percent negative predictive value and 100 percent specificity and positive predictor value).
 In addition, septic embolism was detected in 41 percent of the patients.

 "When the results of the 99mTc-HMPAO-WBC SPECT/CT scan were associated with either positive echocardiography or a positive blood culture, no cases of infectious endocarditis went undiagnosed," noted Erba.
 "This demonstrates the added value that 99mTc-HMPAO-WBC SPECT/CT scans can provide to assist physicians in their diagnosis and treatment decisions.
 Cardiologists and infectivologists dealing with infectious endocarditis should consider using 99mT-HMPAO-WBC when they are facing difficult situation."

-More information: "Added Value of 99mTc-HMPAO-Labeled Leukocyte SPECT/CT in Characterization and Management of Patients with Infectious Endocarditis" Journal of Nuclear Medicine. interactive.snm.org/index.cfm?… D=1110&FileID=217327
+"Added Value of 99mTc-HMPAO-Labeled Leukocyte SPECT/CT in Characterization and Management of Patients with Infectious Endocarditis" Journal of Nuclear Medicine. interactive.snm.org/index.cfm?PageID=1110&FileID=217327